 Study Facilities on board R/V Skagerak

-R/V Skagerak is the University of Gothenburg’s newly comissioned research vessel that students within the marine sciences will use throughout their education.
+R/V Skagerak is the University of Gothenburg’s newly comissioned research vessel.
 Skagerak is equipped for teaching in all marine science disciplines: biology, geology, chemistry, and physical oceanography.

 Teaching on Skagerak